 3) A change request by a customer that is less than 14 days from the date of their scheduled course.

 The administrative fee charged for those circumstances described above will be $85.
-This fee is used to cover the high rental fees associated with training.
+This fee is used to cover the high rental fees associated with facility rentals and instruction.

 PLEASE NOTE: Requests for cancellations, postponement or changes within 7 days preceding the start of a course will be subject to an additional increased administrative fee, in addition to the administrative fee described above.
 At that point, the Toronto Scuba Centre will have to account for the instructor that has been secured for the course.
 This fee is $40 in addition to the standard $85 administrative fee.